 - Red and Yellow Food Coloring

 The main thing to keep in mind is to follow the guidelines here for the amount of milk.
 If you prepare the pudding according to the package directions, it will be more runny than you want.
 Using less milk makes for a more solid pudding pop that is also creamier.
+Also note that almond milk will not set with instant pudding. (darn it all!)

 Combine the white chocolate pudding mix and one teaspooon of honey in one bowl, and the vanilla pudding mix in large bowl and then divide it into two smaller ones.
 Do not color the white chocolate pudding.
 Add drops of yellow food coloring to one bowl of the vanilla and red and yellow to the other bowl of the vanilla pudding until you get your desired colors.